aardgn/MedBrain-Flashcards/README.md

 ### 3. Multimodal Parsing vs. Heavy OCR
 * **Problem:** Extracting text from uploaded PDFs typically requires heavy OCR libraries (like PyPDF2), which bloat the container and slow down processing.
-* **Solution:** Bypassed third-party parsers entirely by leveraging Gemini 1.5 Flash's native multimodal API.
+* **Solution:** Bypassed third-party parsers entirely by leveraging Gemini-3-flash-preview's native multimodal API.
 The app passes the raw byte stream directly to the LLM, significantly reducing dependencies and processing time.

 ---